harrison-broadbent/clipprs/README.md

   - We are going to change the database file path from the default directory to one which is backed up.

-  - For this, I personally use the [Google Drive](https://www.google.com/drive/download/) desktop application which keeps a folder on my local machine in sync with my Google Drive.
+  - For this, I use the [Google Drive](https://www.google.com/drive/download/) desktop application which keeps a folder on my local machine in sync with my Google Drive.
 There are many other providers (Dropbox, Mega etc.) which all have similar offerings.

   - After selecting "Database File Path" you will be prompted to enter a new path to store the file, with the default path displayed.
 Only the path is required, the filename is automatically inserted -